Louise de Maisonblanche: Marriage and later life

-She died of smallpox on 12 September 1718 at La Queue-les-Yvelines.

 Bontemps, the king's confidant for his domestic secrets arranged the marriage and stipulated [it] without declaring any father or mother (...)
 The woman resembled the king strongly, she was tall and, to her misfortune, she knew who she was and envied her three sisters who were acknowledged and so greatly married.
 She and her husband lived together very well and had several children who remained in obscurity.
 The son-in-law almost never appeared at court as the simplest officer (...)